AGH University of Kraków: Graphic symbol

-The AGH UST graphic symbol is the only sign used for everyday visual identification of the university.
-It has replaced the AGH UST emblem in this role.
+The AGH University graphic symbol is the only sign used for everyday visual identification of the university.
+It has replaced the AGH University emblem in this role.
 The ideogram represents a stylised eagle, which is an allusion to the university emblem.
 In its coloured version, the ideogram has three colours.

 Colors

-AGH University of Science and Technology colors are green, black and red in reference to the tradition of mining and metallurgy.
+AGH University colors are green, black and red in reference to the tradition of mining and metallurgy.
 Green being a symbol of nature, black symbolizing mines, prudence and wisdom and red being a symbol of fire and molten iron.